 Graduate students may be eligible for financial aid if they are enrolled at least half-time (five semester hours during the academic year or three semester hours during the summer session) in a program leading to a degree at The University of Iowa.
 Students admitted as nondegree students may be eligible for some of the programs listed below.

-To apply for financial aid funds that are awarded by the Office of Student Financial Aid (OSFA), you must follow the application procedures provided in our Step-By-Step Process web page.
+To apply for financial aid funds that are offered by the Office of Student Financial Aid (OSFA), you must follow the application procedures provided in our Step-By-Step Process web page.

-Types of Graduate Student Financial Aid Awarded by UI OSFA
+Types of Graduate Student Financial Aid Offered by UI OSFA

 - Federal Direct Unsubsidized Stafford Loan